Signer architecture

 ### Per-vault Curator Safe

-Each KPK-curated vault, whether on Morpho, Euler, or Gearbox, has its **own Curator Safe**.
+Each KPK-curated vault, whether on Morpho, Euler, Gearbox, or Symbiotic, has its **own Curator Safe**.
 The Safe governs day-to-day curation actions for that vault and nothing else.

 Curator Safes share the same signer set across vaults, which always includes the **KPK Risk Council Safe** (5-of-8).
 The Risk Council Safe also owns the vault contract itself, giving it authority over higher-impact actions such as adding or removing markets.

-Each Curator Safe carries a **distinct Zodiac Roles Modifier configuration**, the onchain instance of KPK's [Permissions Layer](https://kpk.io/permissions-layer/).
-The Roles Modifier defines which addresses can call which functions, and is configured per vault.
-There is no shared role configuration across vaults.
+Each Curator Safe carries a **distinct** [**Zodiac Roles Modifier**](https://docs.roles.gnosisguild.org/) **configuration**, the onchain instance of KPK's [Permissions Layer](https://kpk.io/blog/permissions-layer).
+No role configuration is shared across vaults.

 ### Automation addresses are vault-specific